Guderian2nd/TrueHistoryAI/AI Rules.md

-IF EnemyFightingUnitNum is FightingUnitNumLow THEN BuildMilitaryBuilding is Low IF AllMyUnitEnemDist is EnemDistLow THEN BuildMilitaryBuilding is High IF RemainingGold is RemainGoldLow THEN BuildMilitaryBuilding is VeryLow IF RemainingLabor is RemainLaborLow THEN BuildMilitaryBuilding
+IF EnemyFightingUnitNum is FightingUnitNumLow THEN BuildMilitaryBuilding is Low IF AllMyUnitEnemDist is EnemDistLow THEN BuildMilitaryBuilding is High IF RemainingGold is RemainGoldLow THEN BuildMilitaryBuilding is VeryLow IF RemainingLabor is RemainLaborLow THEN BuildMilitaryBuilding is VeryLow

+IF S
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODQ0NTEyODUyXX0=
+eyJoaXN0b3J5IjpbMTYwNjQzOTU1Nl19
 -->